Fantaaad/Auto-Vuln-Tracker/README.md

 ```

 This will:
-✅ Run `nmap` with vuln scripts on the target IP.
+✅ Run `nmap` with vuln scripts on the specified IP.
 ✅ Save results in:
 ```
 ~/VulnTracker/<MachineName>/nmap_vuln_scan.txt
 ```
-✅ Log results in:
+✅ Log the machine, IP, vulnerabilities found, and date into:
 ```
 ~/VulnTracker/vuln_log.csv
 ```
-✅ Generate/Update your graph:
+✅ Generate or update your visual summary:
 ```
 ~/VulnTracker/vuln_summary.png
 ```

 ---

-### View your graph:
+### ✅ **View your vulnerability progress graph:**
-To open the graph:
 ```bash
 xdg-open ~/VulnTracker/vuln_summary.png
 ```